European Nations Beef Up Virus Measures To Combat Surge - UrduPoint

 President Donald Trump has long been accused by critics of trying to play down the scale of the pandemic and focus on economic recovery ahead of his re-election bid in November.

-New claims for jobless benefits in the US dropped to around one million in the week to August 22, official data showed Thursday.
+"What is really important is that testing be used as an opportunity to find active cases so that they can be isolated and so that contact tracing can also take place," said the WHO's Covid-19 technical lead Maria Van Kerkhove.

-But a top Federal Reserve official said Wednesday the US recovery from the coronavirus economic downturn is "highly uncertain".
+"This is really fundamental to breaking chains of transmission."WHO also said it was setting up a committee to consider changing the rules on declaring an international health emergency, following criticism of its Covid-19 pandemic response.

-Economies have picked up generally since April-June, though there are concerns that the recovery appears to be slowing faced with mounting cases.
+New claims for jobless benefits in the US dropped to around one million in the week to August 22, official data showed Thursday, and economies have picked up generally since April-June albeit more slowly in recent days as cases rise again.